-Specified brands and countries: Information requirements
+Specified brands, countries and persons: Information requirements

 TPDA 1979 permits HMRC to ask for any information HMRC believe is required about the supplies of specified brands, countries and or persons.
 Examples of the kind of information HMRC may consider asking for are:

 - information on sales of specified brands and/or sales to specified countries;

 - information on the codes and pack marks used on supplies of specified brands and/or to specified countries;